joergschwarzwaelder/hhc2020/Additional/Sort-o-matic.md

 # Sort-o-matic
 Location: Workshop

-The objective is to become familiar with Regular Expressions
+The objective is to become familiar with Regular Expressions.

 1. Matches at least one digit:
 `\d`